-We are currently recruiting for mentors and mentees for the inaugural 2023 GEN Mentoring Programme.
+The matching of mentors and mentees for the inaugural 2023 GEN Mentoring Programme is now underway.
 The purpose of this programme is to assist and enhance the growth of young/early in career economists, or those applying economics in their professional roles in the NZ public sector, by developing their capability, connections, and confidence.

 The objectives are to: